Possible earthquake-related death investigated in Nye County

 The Nye County Sheriff’s Office said Tuesday night that a man died in Pahrump possibly as a result of the July 4 earthquake that rocked the Mojave Desert.

 Deputies were called about 1 p.m.
 Tuesday to the area of Becky Lane and East Fort Churchill Road on a report of a man pinned beneath a vehicle, according to a Sheriff’s Office video release.
-They found a 56-year-old man pinned under a red, rusted Jeep that was resting on car jacks.
+They found the man, 56, pinned under a red, rusted Jeep that was resting on car jacks.

 “Based on preliminary timing and circumstances at the scene, the Nye County Sheriff’s investigation reveals that this death may be the result of the vehicle falling off of the jacks on July 4 during the earthquake,” Sgt.
 Adam Tippetts said in the release.